simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 $**./create_keys_and_certificate.sh**

 Please go through the script to get an understanding of what is going on under the hood.
+The script also creates a partition.bin file for storing all the Device Certificate,Key and Code-signing certificates.
+More details on how the partition.bin is generated is covered in the net section of the workshop [Link to next section]